-The Human Memory Lab has two principal aims: 1) to understand how and why we store and retrieve memories, and 2) to apply this knowledge to our development of more effective ways to improve cognition and everyday functioning.
-The clinical and cognitive neuroscience research conducted in our lab combines neuropsychological, cognitive, social psychological, and neuroimaging approaches.
-In our research we draw insight from individuals with memory disorders and healthy adults.
+The clinical and cognitive neuroscience research conducted in our lab combines neuropsychological, cognitive neuroscience, and social psychology theories and methods.
+In our research we draw insight from individuals with memory disorders and cognitively normal younger and older adults.

 Current lines of research include:

-How do you store knowledge about yourself and your social life?
+How does the brain store and retrieve knowledge about your life?

 Can studying autobiographical memory increase sensitivity to preclinical Alzheimer's disease?